-- 6.4.6.1 Line VI rates the risk that the fire alarm might fail to awaken the resident. - 6.4.6.2 Residents should be rated as "response probable" unless any of the following conditions exists: - (1) The building does not have an alarm system meeting the requirements of Chapter 33 (NFPA 101), or the alarm is not sufficiently loud where the resident sleeps (doors should be closed and barriers kept in place where determining the audibility of the fire alarm). - (2) Medication taken by the resident before retiring differs in type or amount (i.e., medication is increased) from the medication taken during waking hours.

-- (3) The resident has a readily apparent hearing impairment, or the resident's hearing aid is removed before sleeping. - (4) There is specific evidence that the resident is an exceptionally sound sleeper.
-For example, the resident previously failed to be awakened by a particularly loud noise, and staff members have had to shake the resident vigorously to awaken him. - 6.4.6.3 Where any of the conditions in 6.4.6.2 exist, the resident should be rated as "response not probable" unless the resident's ability to wake up has been demonstrated.
+- 6.4.6.1.1 Line VI rates the risk that the fire alarm might fail to awaken the resident. - 6.4.6.1.2 Residents should be rated as "response probable" unless any of the following conditions exists: - (1) The building does not have an alarm system meeting the requirements of Chapter 33 (NFPA 101), or the alarm is not sufficiently loud where the resident sleeps (doors should be closed and barriers kept in place where determining the audibility of the fire alarm). - (2) Medication taken by the resident before retiring differs in type or amount (i.e., medication is increased) from the medication taken during waking hours. - (3) The resident has a readily apparent hearing impairment, or the resident's hearing aid is removed before sleeping. - (4) There is specific evidence that the resident is an exceptionally sound sleeper.
+For example, the resident previously failed to be awakened by a particularly loud noise, and staff members have had to shake the resident vigorously to awaken him. - 6.4.6.1.3 Where any of the conditions in 6.4.6.1.2 exist, the resident should be rated as "response not probable" unless the resident's ability to wake up has been demonstrated.
 The demonstration of the resident's ability to wake up in response to the fire alarm should be conducted after the first half hour of sleep and during the first three hours of sleep.
 In addition, the resident's ability to wake up in response to the alarm should be demonstrated on two different nights under normal conditions (e.g., without hearing aid, under usual medications).
 Also, the resident should be alert enough to follow simple instructions within 1 minute after waking.
-To avoid waking other residents during demonstrations of the capability of a particular resident, a device that makes a sound that is similar to, but not louder than, the fire alarm shall be permitted to be used (e.g., an alarm clock or clock radio with a sound similar to the fire alarm). - 6.4.6.4 Response Probable.
-Either none of the conditions in 6.4.6.2 affect the resident, or, if any of the conditions exist, the resident's ability to be awakened has been demonstrated. - 6.4.6.5 Response Not Probable.
-One or more of the conditions in 6.4.6.2 affect the resident, and either the resident has not been tested for the ability to be awakened by the fire alarm or the resident has failed to demonstrate the ability to be awakened by the fire alarm.
+To avoid waking other residents during the demonstrations of the capability of a particular resident, a device that makes a sound that is similar to, but not louder than, the fire alarm shall be permitted to be used (e.g., an alarm clock or clock radio with a sound similar to the fire alarm).
+Listed and approved tactile alarms shall be permitted as alternative devices used to demonstrate a hearingimpaired resident's response probability. - 6.4.6.2 Response Probable.
+Either none of the conditions in 6.4.6.1.2 affect the resident, or, if any of the conditions exist, the resident's ability to be awakened has been demonstrated. - 6.4.6.3 Response Not Probable.
+One or more of the conditions in 6.4.6.1.2 affect the resident, and either the resident has not been tested for the ability to be awakened by the fire alarm or the resident has failed to demonstrate the ability to be awakened by the fire alarm.